Production Perig / Shutterstock.com

 Albertiniz / Shutterstock.com

-These days, it may seem like the youngest generation knows more about computers than their parents.
+These days, it may seem like members of the youngest generation knows more about computers than their parents.
 But according to Forbes, some Google interviewers ask candidates how they would explain a database to their 8-year-old nephew.
 It’s obvious why: If databases are something you know well, you should have no trouble breaking them down into simple, clear terms that even a child would understand.

 Tips: Don’t condescend to your imaginary nephew, but don’t assume you’re taking to Baby Einstein either.
 Start with a nod to something the child almost certainly knows about computers — maybe school math-practice sites or YouTube videos — and compare the two.
 And don’t go on and on, or the make-believe kid will be wandering off to play make-believe Minecraft while you’re droning.